The Texas

 Determining the height of a particular flyover is not as easy as it may seem.
 Both the structure itself, as well as the ground below it, are not level, with elevations varying continuously across the length.
 On curves, banking will cause a significant variation in elevation laterally across the bridge deck.
 And on the ground, besides the varying terrain, one big question arises: should the extra height that a depressed roadway adds be included in the calculation?

-So for my calculations, I used the following rules:
+So for my calculations, I used the following methodology:

 Tallest interchange flyovers in San Antonio